321paranoiawhy/Log-Prettier/README.md

 # What Is This

 This is a simple project which provides a simple way to log prettier in the browser.
 It is somewhat like [`chalk`](https://github.com/chalk/chalk).
 Because syntax of `chalk` is too long and redundant, this project will use a more simple syntax for developers.
-What you only need is to choose style you want and
+What you only need is to choose style you want.

 If you have some suggestions or problems, please feel free to send a pull request or open an issue on GitHub.